-At St Peter's we have school pets because we belive that they:
+At St Peter's we have school pets because we believe that they:

 Enrich the classroom experience

-- Observing and caring for an animal instils a sense of responsibility and respect for life.
+- Observing and caring for an animal instills a sense of responsibility and respect for life.

 - A pet brings increased sensitivity and awareness of the feelings and needs of others-both animals and humans.